California faces persistent flooding over the weekend after rounds of deadly storms - KESQ

 Soquel is one of the hardest-hit areas in Santa Cruz County, soaking more than 6.5 inches of rain in certain areas while widespread rainfall was about 2 inches, according to a report from the National Weather Service office in San Francisco.

-As of early Saturday, more than 40,000 homes and businesses across the state were without power, with about 30,000 of those outages in coastal Monterey County, according to tracking site PowerOutage.us.
+As of Saturday morning, more than 41,000 homes and businesses across the state were without power, with about 30,000 of those outages in coastal Monterey County, according to tracking site PowerOutage.us.

+Luis Alejo, chair of the Monterey County board of supervisors, tweeted Saturday that the “worst case scenario” had arrived with the Pajaro River overtopping and a levee breaching.

+Sheriff’s deputies were going door-to-door to get remaining residents in affected neighborhoods to leave before water inundates their homes, said county Office of Emergency Services Manager Gerry Malais.

 To alleviate yet another natural disaster gripping California, President Joe Biden approved a state of emergency declaration requested by Gov. Gavin Newsom.
 The move frees funds for the millions of residents who have been hit with severe weather since the beginning of the year.